Location: West End of Golden Gate Park, 970 47th Avenue San Francisco, CA 94121

 News & Events

-- Save the date and sign up now for the Alister MacKenzie Tournament to Preserve Sharp Park on June 3!
-Tuesday, March 7, 2017Mark your calendars and submit your entry form for the Sixth Annual Alister MacKenzie Benefit Tournament to Save Sharp Park Golf Course in Pacifica.
+- Sign up now for the Alister MacKenzie Tournament to Preserve Sharp Park - June 3!
+Tuesday, March 7, 2017Download and submit your entry form for the Sixth Annual Alister MacKenzie Benefit Tournament to Save Sharp Park Golf Course in Pacifica.
+All proceeds go to supporting the effort to preserve and protect our muni golf gem.

 - Saving Sharp Park - The Press And The Big Picture Sunday, April 2, 2017The press and social media consider the big picture - the importance and meaning of our fight to save and preserve Sharp Park.